victorrgez/terraform/README.md

 - [ ] What happens when two merge two map(string) variables with the same name in both?

 Done:
+- [X] See more options for outputs.tf
+- [X] Move boot disk from VM to persistent_disks.tf
 - [X] Create subnets manually
 - [X] How to use loops
 - [X] Use variable as list (for example subnet ips) and decide which one you want to assign